 - Environmental debris – This includes accumulated dirt, sand, leaves, and traces of animals or insects

 - Mold and/or Mildew – These are common in climates with high moisture or areas of the home often hidden from the sun’s rays.
 Mold or mildew stains can form on vinyl siding, and even more alarmingly, they can grow under vinyl siding following water penetration (an important reason to inspect your siding regularly).

 - Algae – While most vinyl siding is resistant to most staining, including oil, paint, or grease, algae buildup is a common cause of stains.

 - Oxidation – Following damp or wet weather, a dull, chalky film may accumulate from a process known as oxidation.
 This often happens on pigmented materials, such as plastic chairs.

-Luckily, cleaning your vinyl siding is painless and usually doesn’t require the help of a professional.
-If you are elderly or do not have the physical means to clean your vinyl siding properly, we suggest employing a service that can safely do so.
+Luckily, cleaning your vinyl siding is easy and usually doesn’t require the help of a professional.
+If you are elderly or do not have the physical means to clean your vinyl siding properly, however, we suggest employing a service that can do so safely.

 The Safe Way to Clean Vinyl Siding

 Like other home materials, vinyl siding requires care and patience when cleaning.
-Many homeowners mistakenly use power washers to blast away stubborn layers of dirt and grime quickly.
+Many homeowners mistakenly use power washers to quickly blast away stubborn layers of dirt and grime.
 However, power washers are better suited for tougher materials, like pavers and concrete.
 The force of pressurized water can break down your vinyl siding, leading to further damage, discoloration, and moisture penetration.

 Here at Advance, Inc., we are proud to offer our community and customers reliable resources and excellent services, including vinyl siding installation and repair.
 If your vinyl siding has reached the end of its lifespan and needs to be replaced, don’t delay!
 Contact us today to speak to a representative about our available services.
 We are happy to help.